You can contact LEARNZ, part of CORE Education, at:

-The Mackenzie Country is an intermontane basin located in the Mackenzie and Waitaki Districts, near the centre of the South Island of New Zealand.
-It is the largest basin of its kind in New Zealand.
+The Mackenzie Country is a basin in the Mackenzie and Waitaki Districts, near the centre of the South Island.

-In the past the Mackenzie Country has mainly been used for sheep farming, but more recently it has also become a popular tourist destination.
-The basin extends approximately 100 kilometers north to south, and 40 kilometers east to west.
-The Southern Alps form the western edge of the basin.
+In the past the Mackenzie Country has mainly been used for sheep farming, but more recently it has also become popular with tourists.

-The basin was named in the 1850s after James McKenzie, a shepherd and suspected sheep thief from Scotland.
+The basin was named in the 1850s after James McKenzie, a shepherd from Scotland.
 McKenzie was captured for stealing sheep from a large sheep run.
-He claimed innocence and escaped.
-He was recaptured and sentenced to five years hard labour, but escaped twice more.
-Later, his trial was found to be flawed, and he was pardoned.
-He was admired as a rebel who challenged the wealthy leaders of the time.
+He claimed that he was working for someone else and did not steal the sheep, later he escaped.
+He was recaptured but escaped twice more.
+Later, his trial was found to be unfair, and he was pardoned.
+He was admired by many people and the area is still known as the Mackenzie Country.

 You could find out more about the history of the Mackenzie Country.

-The Mackenzie Basin is well suited to generating hydro-electricity and the artificial hydroelectric lakes of Ruataniwha, Benmore and Aviemore have been created.
+The Mackenzie Basin is used to generate hydro-electricity and the hydroelectric lakes of Ruataniwha, Benmore and Aviemore have been created.

-Around 3000 people live in this area in five settlements at;
+Around 3000 people live in the Mackenzie Country in five settlements at;

-Gliding is another common activity within the Mackenzie Basin.
-The area was host to a Gliding World Cup event in 1995.
+Gliding is another common activity within the Mackenzie Basin, and the area was host to a Gliding World Cup event in 1995.

-Due to its clean, dry and dark sky, the Mackenzie Basin is an important area for New Zealand-based astronomy, and is home to the University of Canterbury's Mount John University Observatory which is also visited by many tourists.
+Due to its clean, dry and dark sky, the Mackenzie Basin is an important area for New Zealand-based astronomy, and is home to the Mount John Observatory which is also visited by many tourists.

-What other tourist attractions are there in the Mackenzie Country?
+What other tourist attractions are there in this area?

-The Mackenzie Country is also a popular location for filming television commercials, documentaries, and motion pictures, including much of Peter Jackson's epic 'The Lord of the Rings' film trilogy and 'The Hobbit' film trilogy.
+The Mackenzie Country is also used for filming including some of Peter Jackson's 'The Lord of the Rings' and 'The Hobbit' series.

-Māori and European settlement in the Mackenzie Country has transformed the once forested land into tussock grasslands.
-More recently new farming operations have changed the region with the introduction of irrigation and more intensive dairy farms.
-Water and waste management is now an issue for the area.
+Māori and European settlement in the Mackenzie Country has changed the once forested land into tussock grasslands.
+More recently new types of farming have changed the region with irrigation making dairy farming possible.

-The extensive network of canals for hydroelectric schemes posed a threat to the Black Stilt (or kaki), an endangered river wading bird.
-A captive breeding programme was set up and it is run by the Department of Conservation.
+The network of canals for hydroelectric schemes have changed the habitat of the Black Stilt (or kaki), an endangered river wading bird.
+A captive breeding programme has been set up and is run by DOC (the Department of Conservation).

-The MacKenzie Basin is one of the areas where wilding pines have spread.
-These weed trees cover large areas and if left can exclude native vegetation and reduce the amount of available pasture.
-Some areas have control measures in place to prevent the trees from spreading.
+The Mackenzie Basin is one of the areas where wilding pines have spread.
+These weed trees cover large areas and if left can take over killing native plants and reducing farm land.
+Work is being done to try and stop the spread of these trees.

-Rabbits are also a problem in the area affecting farms and native plant species.
+Rabbits are also a problem in the area affecting farms and native plants.
 The Department of Conservation is using 1080 to control rabbits.